 A number of women experience migraine headaches prior to getting their period.
 If this occurs to you, tell it to your doctor or nurse.
 They can prescribe suitable medicines.

 - Your headache develops quickly, becomes serious within a short time, or could be described as “the most terrible headache of your life”

 - Your headache is severe and you also have a fever or stiff neck

 - You also have a seizure, personality changes or confusion, or you pass out

-- Your headache began right after you exercised or had a minor injury
+- Your headache starts immediately after exercise or a minor injury

-- You have not had headaches before and you also have weakness, numbness, or trouble seeing (migraine headaches can sometimes cause these symptoms, but you should be seen right away the first time these symptoms happen)
+- • You have not had headaches before and you also experience weakness, numbness, or difficulties with your vison (migraine headaches can sometimes lead these symptoms occur)

-You should also see a doctor if you get headaches often or your headaches are severe.
+You should also consult a doctor if your headaches are frequent or serious.

 Cluster headache is rare (lifetime prevalence of 0.07%).
 Cluster headaches are characterized by recurrent severe headaches on one side of the head, typically around the eye.
 There is often accompanying eye watering, nasal congestion, or swelling around the eye on the affected side.
 These symptoms typically last 15 minutes to 3 hours.
 Attacks often occur in clusters which typically last for weeks or months and occasionally more than a year.

 Smoking appears to increase the risk but there is conflicting evidence about the role of coffee and alcohol.